Configuration

 Deployment strategy for the service.
 Valid values:

-• "rolling" – launch a replacement alongside the existing instance, verify it is healthy, optionally wait for a grace period, and only then terminate the previous process.
+"immediate"(default) – stop the running instance and start a fresh copy right away.
+This matches the behaviour in earlier releases and requires no additional configuration."rolling"– launch a replacement alongside the existing instance, verify it is healthy, optionally wait for a grace period, and only then terminate the previous process.
 This keeps services available throughout a restart.

 services: